 Do the AJ Bell funds pay out income?

-The six AJ Bell funds designed for growth only offer 'accumulation' shares, meaning they don't pay out an income.
+Six of the AJ Bell funds are designed for growth, and only offer 'accumulation' shares, meaning they don't pay out an income.
 Any income generated is reinvested into the fund and factored into the daily published price.

 The two AJ Bell funds designed for income, and the Responsible Growth fund, offer both income and accumulation units.
 If you choose to buy income units in the two AJ Bell funds designed for income, the income will be paid on a monthly basis into the account holding the fund e.g. ISA, SIPP, etc. The amount may vary from month to month, depending on the dividends the fund has generated.
 If you choose to buy income units in the Responsible Growth fund, the income will be paid to you bi-annually.